Past Presidents/Chancellors

 #12 Dr. Johnson O. Akinleye

-Dr. Johnson O. Akinleye was appointed the 12th chancellor of NCCU on June 26, 2017.
-Under his leadership, NCCU's enterprise has expanded significantly.
-He has led the development of six new major capital projects and was instrumental in securing NCCU's designation as a Millennial Campus, making NCCU the first historically Black college and university in the University of North Carolina System to gain the designation as a single institution.
+Under Dr. Johnson O. Akinleye’s leadership, NCCU's enterprise has expanded significantly.
+He has overseen the development of six new major capital projects and played a crucial role in securing NCCU's designation as a Millennial Campus, marking it as the first historically Black college and university in the University of North Carolina System to achieve this distinction as a single institution.

 Dr. Debra